 Comedatewithme & Psychology

 Making fundamental changes, Comedatewithme is a new online dating concept that may also change the direction and psychology to online dating.
-The familiar but now old concepts, whose foundations are built on swiping and searching profiles has produced some ugly truths and are well documented here at Psychology Today.
+The familiar but now old concepts, whose foundations are built from searching profiles to swiping has produced some ugly truths and are well documented here at Psychology Today.

-When we say no more searching via profiles is not entirely true.
+When we say no more searching profiles is not exactly fact.
 Investing some time reading profiles will be required, especially if you have advertised your date.
-A fundamental difference is you’ll be reading the biographies and profiles of people who have shown a real interested in you.
-And not just because of your picture and profile but because of a fun and fantastic date you have organised and planned for.
+A fundamental difference is you will only be reading the biographies and profiles of people who have shown a real interested in you.
+And not just because of your picture and profile but because of a fun and fantastic possible date you are planning for.

 Imagining a room, (your city), full with single people.
 You write up a date description & slap it on the wall.
 Following this, you get to interview all or some of those who wish to join you.